 - Go to https://console.adobe.io/ and sign in with your Adobe ID.

 - Select “Access an API”, then click “Continue”

 - Select “New integration”, then click “Continue”

-- Select the Adobe service to integrate with: select “Launch, by Adobe” and click “Continue”
+- Select the Adobe service to integrate with: select “Experience Platform Launch API” and click “Continue”